-during the measurement process.
+- 1) Polarization degree and angle are measured indirectly in high-energy astronomy.
+In the field of optical polarimetry, via the use of linear polarizers, the degree and angle of polarization are directly measured and thus not parameters to be estimated from the data.
+Conversely, in high-energy astronomy, measurements suffer the classical inverse problem, i.e., the polarization degree and angle are convolved with the non-invertible instrument response during the measurement process.
 Thus, the measured signals are related to, but indirectly, the true polarization parameters.
 Such an impediment to measurement requires a statistical deconvolution of the signal from the response via a process referred to colloquial as forward-folding and formally as the Backus-Gilbert method.
-The process involves proposing a model in its true signal space, convolving that model with the instrument response, and then comparing this convolution with the observed data statistically.

-2) The number of photons in high-energy polarimetry is in the low-count regime requiring a proper Poisson likelihood.
-The number of optical photons measured in optical polarimetry is high enough to invoke the so-called central limit theorem allowing for the use of the χ^2 or Gaussian likelihoods as well as the assumption of Gaussian-distributed uncertainties on the directly measured polarization parameters.
+The process involves proposing a model in its true signal space, convolving that model with the instrument response, and then comparing this convolution with the observed data statistically. - 2) The number of photons in high-energy polarimetry is in the low-count regime requiring a proper Poisson likelihood.
+The number of optical photons measured in optical polarimetry is high enough to invoke the so-called central limit theorem allowing for the use of the $\chi^2$ or Gaussian likelihoods as well as the assumption of Gaussian-distributed uncertainties on the directly measured polarization parameters.
 This allows for several approximations in the estimation of polarization parameters, including the derivation of analytic parameter uncertainties.
 However, these conditions do not hold at high-energies where the paucity of signal photons does not allow for the above assumptions and analytic derivations to hold.
 Thus, these derivations, while frequently used in high-energy polarimetry, are not valid.

 The combination of these two effects requires a proper derivation of the data likelihood for the types of measurements that the POLCA project is designed to enable.
-In fact, the members of the team have made progress in this aspect of the project already with the derivation of the proper data likelihood for POLAR I (Burgess et al. 2019, A&A 627, 105).
+In fact, the members of the team have made progress in this aspect of the project already with the derivation of the proper data likelihood for POLAR(-I) (Burgess et al. 2019, A&A 627, 105).
 The project will build upon this success to derive the proper likelihoods for all instruments involved in the study.

 Global issues with analysis: In order to make perfect measurements, high-energy polarimeters must be able to measure the Compton scattering angle uniformly and with infinite precision.
-The segmented nature of detectors unfortunately prevents these the measurement of continuous scattering angles causing them to be descretized into so-called scattering angle bins.
-However, this discretization can be augmented if the polarimeter is rotated about its detector plane access? creating additional "virtual" scattering angle bins which asymptotically allows for a continuous measurement of scattering angles.
-Even so, any realistic instrument will imprint its detection mechanism upon the true signal causing deviations from the pure sinusoidal expected signal pattern. (include a figure to demo)
+The segmented nature of these detectors unfortunately prevents the measurement of continuous scattering angles causing them to be descretized into so-called scattering angle bins.
+However, this discretization can be augmented if the polarimeter is rotated about its detector plane axis creating additional "virtual" scattering angle bins asymptotically allows which for а continuous measurement of scattering angles.
+Even so, any realistic instrument will imprint its detection mechanism upon the true signal causing deviations from the pure sinusoidal expected signal pattern.